 If you want to know what will shape marketing in 2018, just look where marketing technology is heading.
-Today, technology is much more than a dynamic arm of marketing – a sea of thousands of tools and resources for marketers to pick and choose from and add to their bag of tricks.
+Today, technology is much more than a dynamic arm of marketing – a sea of martech tools and resources for marketers to pick and choose from and add to their bag of tricks.
 Martech, the merging of the two disciplines, has become the backbone of everything we do.

 What will the trends, triumphs, and the boundary-pushing marketing brilliance of 2018 look like?
 Here are the primary thrusts in marketing technology that offer clues as to what highlights we should expect over the next 12 months.

 And if you are still trying to figure out the basics of platforms, content, conversion, and analytics, contact me here for a free consultation).